Models Genesis: Discussions

-\jlreplace{ {\jlmagenta The supervised representation learning, as shown in \tablename~\ref{tab:top_existing_models}, does not necessarily result in higher performances in various 3D target tasks, compared with self-supervised representation learning.
-We ascribe it to to the limited amount of supervision used in their pre-training (90 cases for NiftyNet and 1,638 cases for MedicalNet).
-Evidenced by a prior study~\citep{...} on ImageNet pre-training, large amount of supervision is required to foster a generic, comprehensive image representation.
-Back to 2009, when ImageNet had not been established, it was challenging to empower a deep model with generic image representation using a small or even medium size of labeled data---same situation presents in 3D medical image analysis.
-Therefore, despite the outstanding performance of Models Genesis, a large, strongly annotated dataset for medical image analysis like ImageNet~\citep{deng2009imagenet} for computer vision is still highly demanded.} In computer vision, at the time this paper is written, no self-supervised learning method outperforms fine-tuning models pre-trained from ImageNet~\citep{jing2019self,chen2019self,kolesnikov2019revisiting,zhou2019models,hendrycks2019using,zhang2019aet,caron2019unsupervised}.
-One of our goals for developing Models Genesis is to help create such a large, strongly annotated dataset for medical image analysis, because based on a small set of expert annotations, models fine-tuned from Models Genesis will be able to help quickly generate initial rough annotations of unlabeled images for expert review, thus reducing the annotation efforts and accelerating the creation of a large, strongly annotated, medical ImageNet.
-In summary, Models Genesis are not designed to replace such a large, strongly annotated dataset for medical image analysis, like ImageNet for computer vision, but rather to help create one. }{ In computer vision, at the time this paper is written, no self-supervised learning method outperforms fine-tuning models pre-trained from ImageNet~\citep{jing2019self,chen2019self,kolesnikov2019revisiting,zhou2019models,hendrycks2019using,zhang2019aet,caron2019unsupervised}.
-Therefore, it may seem surprising to observe from our results in \tablename~\ref{tab:top_existing_models} that \jlreplace{the}{(fully)} supervised representation learning \jlreplace{does}{methods do} not necessarily offer higher performances in some 3D target tasks than self-supervised representation learning \jlreplace{}{methods do}.
+In computer vision, at the time this paper is written, no self-supervised learning method outperforms fine-tuning models pre-trained on ImageNet~\citep{jing2020self,chen2019self,kolesnikov2019revisiting,zhou2019models,hendrycks2019using,zhang2019aet,caron2019unsupervised}.
+Therefore, it may seem surprising to observe from our results in \tablename~\ref{tab:top_existing_models} that (fully) supervised representation learning methods do not necessarily offer higher performances in some 3D target tasks than self-supervised representation learning methods.
 We ascribe this phenomenon to the limited amount of supervision used in their pre-training (90 cases for NiftyNet~\citep{gibson2018niftynet} and 1,638 cases for MedicalNet~\citep{chen2019med3d}) or the domain distance (from videos to CT/MRI for I3D~\citep{carreira2017quo}).
 Evidenced by a prior study~\citep{sun2017revisiting} on ImageNet pre-training, large amount of supervision is required to foster a generic, comprehensive image representation.
-Back to 2009, when ImageNet had not been established, it was challenging to empower a deep model with generic image representation using a small or even medium size of labeled data, the same situation, we believe, that presents in 3D medical image analysis today.
-Therefore, despite the outstanding performance of Models Genesis, \jlreplace{}{there is no doubt that} a large, strongly annotated dataset for medical image analysis, like ImageNet~\citep{deng2009imagenet} for computer vision, is still highly demanded.
-One of our goals for developing Models Genesis is to help create such a medical ImageNet, because based on a small set of expert annotations, models fine-tuned from Models Genesis will be able to help quickly generate initial rough annotations of unlabeled images for expert review, thus reducing the annotation efforts and accelerating the creation of a large, strongly annotated, medical ImageNet.
-In summary, Models Genesis are not designed to replace such a large, strongly annotated dataset for medical image analysis, like ImageNet for computer vision, but rather to help create one. }
+Back in 2009, when ImageNet had not been established, it was challenging to empower a deep model with generic image representation using a small or even medium size of labeled data, the same situation, we believe, that presents in 3D medical image analysis today.
+Therefore, despite the outstanding performance of Models Genesis, there is no doubt that a large, strongly annotated dataset for medical image analysis, like ImageNet~\citep{deng2009imagenet} for computer vision, is still highly demanded.
+One of our goals for developing Models Genesis is to help create such a medical ImageNet.
+Based on a small set of expert annotations, models fine-tuned from Models Genesis will be able to help quickly generate initial rough annotations of unlabeled images for expert review, thus reducing the annotation efforts and accelerating the creation of a large, strongly annotated, medical ImageNet.
+In summary, Models Genesis are not designed to replace such a large, strongly annotated dataset for medical image analysis, as ImageNet for computer vision, but rather to help create one.